NutCrazypanda/tnote/README.md

 # tnote
-The simple terminal note with sqlite to store data
+The simple terminal note with sqlite to store data build by python script.